datamesh-architecture/datamesh-architecture.com/README.md

 - good: no performance issues, no storage costs

+Innovation Driver:
+- Data Platform is accessible through cloud providers
+- Self-Service by cloud providers
+- Product teams have shifted from feature development to product optimization

-## Use Data from Other Teams: Bootstrap
+## Use Data from Other Teams: Bootstrap/Importing

 - team used up all insights generated with own data -> data from upstream teams now necessary
 - why? want to combine data to get even better insights